sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">Unsuccessful status rate per 5m</p>

-- The rate of unsuccessful sentinel query, broken down by failure type
+- The rate of unsuccessful sentinel queries, broken down by failure type.

 This panel has no related alerts.